Cyber security attack FAQs

 We still have access to this information.
 A copy has been taken, but the data has not been encrypted by an attacker or third party.

-We don’t have all of the answers yet, so it’s too early to say who did this and why.
+Investigations remain ongoing and we are unable to comment on attribution while those investigations continue.
 We are working with the Met Police, Information Commissioners Office, the National Cyber Security Centre, and all relevant regulators.

 This is ongoing, and we are working alongside experienced IT and cyber experts and following all guidance from National Cyber Security Centre.